ivonunes/birdie/README.md

 To contribute for translations, please use our Transifex repository at http://www.transifex.com/projects/p/birdie/.

 * **Donations**
-If you want to support the project, please consider to donate a small ammount using out donations webpage at http://www.ivonunes.net/birdie/donate.html.
+If you want to support the project, please consider to donate a small ammount using our donations page at http://birdieapp.github.io/donate.html.

 * **Further documentation**
 Please, visit our GitHub wiki at http://github.com/ivonunes/birdie/wiki.